aussie4beer/code-samples/powershell/readme.rst

 To use the PowerShell code samples, the following environment is recommended.

 - Windows PowerShell 5.1 or later
-- A suitable PowerShell editor, e.g. Microsoft Visual Studio Code_ or Visual Studio Community_.
+- A suitable PowerShell editor, e.g. `Microsoft Visual Studio Code <https://code.visualstudio.com/>`_ or `Microsoft Visual Studio Community <https://visualstudio.microsoft.com/vs/community/>`_.
 Instructions for extending Visual Studio Code with PowerShell support are provided below.
 - An alternative editor, built into some versions of Windows, is **PowerShell ISE**
 - Access to a Nutanix Cluster for API testing purposes.
 - Nutanix Community Edition is supported but may not always provide the exact same APIs as a "full" Nutanix cluster.